 Joshua S. Duchan

-Before joining the faculty at Wayne State University, Dr. Duchan taught at Kalamazoo College and Bowling Green State University.
+Dr. Duchan received his Ph.D. from the University of Michigan.
+Before joining the faculty at Wayne State University, he taught at Kalamazoo College and Bowling Green State University.
 At Wayne State University, Dr. Duchan teaches undergraduate and graduate courses in music history, world music, popular music, and ethnomusicology.
 Outside of teaching, he remains an active participant in the regional and national a cappella scene as an adjudicator, arranger, clinician, and producer.

 Recent Courses Taught

 - MUH 3320 Music History & Literature II